vikstrous/mvpkg/README.md

   The source and destination paths must be relative to the root of the go module

   -build-flags value
-        build tags to use while parsing source packages, can be specified morethan once; ex: -build-flags='-tags=foo bar' -dry-run
+        build tags to use while parsing source packages, can be specified morethan once
+        ex: -build-flags='-tags=foo bar'
+  -dry-run
         print planned actions without executing them -recursive